 1. Make sure you use the 'standard' sale and purchase agreement that is used by and familiar to New Zealand lawyers or conveyancers.
 This reduces the time they charge you for reading a different version.

 2. This one-page buying and selling a house checklist will take you directly to the right sources for finding legal advice, knowing your tax obligations, the buying a house guide and buying off a plan.
-This may require amendments to a Sale and Purchase Agreement so check it out.

 3. Check every detail in the sale and purchase agreement and ask the real estate agent for any clarification if needed.
 Be cautious, their loyalty is to the person selling the house.